Finic8/zbectl/README.md

 Optionally specify command to run inside the chroot.
 The target gets unmounted after the command exits.

 ### zbectl install [grub arguments]
-For EFI booting only.
-Installs grub to /boot/efi and and updates the config.
+Installs grub to all pool devices and and updates the grub.cfg.
 Additional arguments are passed to grub-install.

-### zbectl install /dev/sdx [grub arguments]
+### zbectl partition [device]...
-For BIOS booting.
-Installs grub to /dev/sdx and and updates the config.
-Additional arguments are passed to grub-install.
+This will automatically partition your devices for EFI/BIOS booting.
+Devices can be specified as abolute paths like `/dev/sda` or just the devicename like `sda`.

+If your system is bootet in EFI mode this will create a 256M ESP partition and a second partition for zfs on the specified devices.

+In BIOS mode a BIOS boot partition for grub, and a second partition for zfs will be created.

 ## Troubleshooting
 ### GRUB